nickssilver/ProjectManagementAPIB/README.md

 ## License :page_facing_up:

-This project is licensed under the ``Optimum Computer Systems``.
+This project is licensed under the [Optimum Computer Systems](https://optimumsystems.co.ke/).
 Use of this project outside or elsewhere is prohibited unless with our consent.

 ---